 In the Democratic Republic of Congo, one can see gorillas on a Congo gorilla safari to Virunga National Park situated in the eastern part of the country.
 Virunga National Park is situated in the Albertine Rift Valley and Africa’s oldest national park created in 1925 and is listed in the List of World Heritage in Danger since 1994.

 Virunga National Park is the only host to the Eastern gorilla subspecies of the mountain gorillas in Central Africa.
-Unfortunately, the park is situated in a region which has been deeply impacted by the effects of war and armed conflict which is a threat to the mountain gorilla population in the park.
+Unfortunately, the park is situated in a region that has been deeply impacted by the effects of war and armed conflict which is a threat to the mountain gorilla population in the park.

-Note: Mountain gorillas live in their natural habitats except for Amahoro a female eastern lowland gorilla at Antwerp zoo in Belgium and a few mountain gorillas kept captive though within their natural habitat in the Democratic Republic of Congo to protect them from rebel groups.
+Note: Mountain Gorillas live in their natural habitats except for Amahoro a female eastern lowland gorilla at Antwerp zoo in Belgium and a few Mountain Gorillas kept captive though within their natural habitat in the Democratic Republic of Congo to protect them from rebel groups.

-Where to see & trek the Eastern lowland gorillas
+Where to see & trek the Eastern lowland Gorillas

 This is the largest of the four gorilla subspecies and they can be seen and trekked in these parks and reserves;

-- Kahuzi-Biega National Park
+Kahuzi-Biega National Park

 Kahuzi-Biega National Park is home to eastern lowland gorillas, a protected area near Bukavu town situated near the western bank of Lake Kivu.
 The park is named after two dormant volcanoes that are Kahuzi and Biega respectively.
-The park is comprised of both mountainous and lowland terrains that inhabits the population of eastern lowland gorillas.
+The park is comprised of both mountainous and lowland terrains that inhabit the population of eastern lowland gorillas.

-- Maiko National Park
+Maiko National Park

 Maiko National Park lies in one of the most remote forest areas of the Democratic Republic of the Congo.
-The park is divided into three sectors, straddling the states of Nord Kivu, Province Orientale and Maniema.
-The park has however, been highly affected by the rebel groups in the country that have hindered conservation efforts.
+The park is divided into three sectors, straddling the states of Nord Kivu, Province Orientale, and Maniema.
+The park has, however, been highly affected by the rebel groups in the country that have hindered conservation efforts.

-Where to see the Western gorilla Specie
+Where to see the Western Gorilla Specie in Africa

-The western lowland gorilla (Gorilla gorilla gorilla) lives in the montane, primary and secondary forests and lowland swamps of central Africa.
+The western lowland gorilla (Gorilla gorilla gorilla) lives in the montane, primary and secondary forests, and lowland swamps of central Africa.
 Western lowland gorillas are the smallest of the gorilla subspecies and can be seen in the countries of;

-- Central African Republic
+- The central African Republic

 - Republic of the Congo

-- Democratic Republic of the Congo
+- The Democratic Republic of the Congo

 - Equatorial Guinea

-- Cross River Gorilla
+Cross River Gorilla

-The Cross River gorilla (Gorilla gorilla diehli) is the most western and northern form of gorilla.
+The Cross River gorilla (Gorilla gorilla diehli) is the most western and northern form of a gorilla.
 This gorilla subspecies is restricted within the forested hills and mountains of the Cameroon-Nigeria border region at the headwaters of the Cross River in Nigeria.

-Popular Gorilla trekking safari packages
+Popular Gorilla trekking Safari Packages

-Plan to have a gorilla safari either on a short or long trip tailored with other activities.
-Here are our well planned itineraries that you can choose from and as well tailor to a Kenya safari or Tanzania wildlife safari.
+Plan to have a Gorilla safari either on a short or long trip tailored with other activities.
+Here are our well-planned itineraries that you can choose from and as well tailor to a Kenya safari or Tanzania wildlife safari.